1000 Moons #891

 Your donations will fund hundreds of hours of my time creating the artwork and managing the community events, materials costs, and accessible photo / video documentation of each installation.
 Your written contributions will be included in future exhibitions for community connection and growth.

-The GoFundMe page shares healing paths and traditions contributed by the community, using the platform's Updates and Comments.
+The 1000 Moons GoFundMe page shares healing paths and traditions contributed by the community, using the platform's Updates and Comments.

 Schedule of Events

-Starting in October 2021, I am sharing my ongoing process of creating the moons: in a series of virtual conversations, immersive video walk-throughs, and physical displays in public space.
+In October 2021, I began sharing my ongoing process of creating the moons, in a series of virtual conversations, immersive video walk-throughs, and physical displays in public space.
 During each event, I invite all who have experienced loss and grief, especially during this current crisis, to share their new traditions for finding and following a healing path.
 I invite all participants to visualize their own life times, and those of their loved ones, within this space of 1000 Moons.

 All presentations will be recorded, subtitled, and posted online.
 Physical installations will be documented with immersive video walk-throughs and posted online.